jaebradley/notes/Software Engineering/Design/System/Interview/Netflix/System Design Notes.md

   * Transcoding 5 MB and then publishing to S3
   * DLQ on transcoding or publication failure
 * How to check if all chunks have been processed?
 How to handle chunker failures?
-* Roughly how many DAU does Netflix have?
 * How does read-through CDN work?
 Cloudflare WAF?
   * Cloudfront reads-through
   * Cache headers